betaflight/betaflight/docs/Mixer.md

 ```

 ### Example 5: Use motor output 0,1,2,4 because your output 3 is broken
 For this to work you have to make a dummy mmix for motor 3.
-We do this by just saying it has 0 impact on yaw,roll and pitch.
+We do this by just saying it has 0 impact on yaw, roll and pitch.
 ```
 mixer custom
 mmix reset